 (b) Tax-Exempt Bond and Direct Loan Development Dates and Deadlines.
 This section reflects key dates for all multifamily development programs except for the Competitive Housing Tax Credit Program.
 Applicants are strongly encouraged to submit the required items well in advance of established deadlines.
-Non-statutory deadlines specifically listed in this section may be extended by the Department for a period of not more than five (5) business days provided; however, that the Applicant requests an extension prior to the date of the original deadline and has established to the reasonable satisfaction of the Department that there is good cause for the extension.
-Except as provided for under 10 TAC §1.1 relating to Reasonable Accommodation Requests, extensions relating to Deficiency deadlines may only be extended if documentation needed to resolve the item is needed from a Third Party or the documentation involves signatures needed on certifications in the Application.
+Non-statutory deadlines specifically listed in this section may be extended by the Department for a period of not more than five business days provided; however, that the Applicant requests an extension prior to the date of the original deadline.
+Except as provided for under 10 TAC §1.1 relating to Reasonable Accommodation Requests to the Department, extensions relating to Deficiency deadlines may only be extended if documentation needed to resolve the item is needed from a Third Party or the documentation involves signatures needed on certifications in the Application.

 (1) Full Application Delivery Date.
 The deadline by which the Application must be received by the Department.
 For Direct Loan Applications, such deadline will generally be defined in the applicable NOFA and for Tax-Exempt Bond Developments, such deadlines are more fully explained in §11.201(2) of this chapter (relating to Procedural Requirements for Application Submission).